If you know nothing about SEO (search engine optimization) then this post, SEO for life coaches, may seem daunting….at first

 This is what you see when you look in your browser navigation bar and is unique for every single page on the internet.

-As the name would suggest, the permalink is permanent as far as search engines are concerned and it should not be edited after the page has been published.
+As the name would suggest, the permalink is permanent as far as search engines are concerned and you should avoid editing it after the page has been published.

 If you don’t do anything when you publish a blog post WordPress will use the title of the blog post as the permalink.

 This can cause problems for SEO if your blog post contains a date or year because it will age your post as newer material tends to be given priority.

 It’s fine to use dates in your blog title as you can edit these and change them regularly as you refresh material, just leave them out of the URL/permalink.

 Not crafting your URL means you miss a huge SEO opportunity to get Google to focus where you want it to.

 Note: You may hear the term slug used in this context.
 That is the element of the URL that comes after .com, so in the above example, get-coaching-clients is the slug.